 The Kingdom of Saudi Arabia, a western Asian nation in the Arabian Peninsula, is a deeply religious country where Islam is the state religion of the country and plays an important role in shaping the culture and the way of life of the people of the country.

 September 23 is a secular holiday in the country and is celebrated as the National Day, marking the founding of the modern day Kingdom of Saudi Arabia.
 All the remaining official holidays are related to Islam.
 Eid al-Fitr, Eid al-Adha, Mawlid An-Nabawi are some of the Islamic festivals and events observed in the country.
+The holy month of Ramadan is observed in Saudi Arabia, which affects man aspects of Saudi life.
+During Ramadan, shops and services shut down and working hours are generally reduced.

-Music and dance are an integral part of the life of the Saudis.
+Music and dance are an integral part of the lives of Saudis.
 One of the native dances of this country is Al Ardha that features Saudi men in their traditional attires and with swords or rifles in hand, positioned shoulder to shoulder, dancing to the rhythms of sung poetry and drum beats.
 The mizmar dance form is another traditional dance of the Saudis that is popular in Jeddah, Mecca, and Medina.
 The performing arts form uses an oboe-like instrument called the mizmar.
 The drum plays an important role in tribal and traditional customs.
 The Bedouin poetry form of nabaṭī is also very popular in Saudi Arabia.
 Another native dance and music form of the Saudis is the Samri.
 Here men, seated on their knees, clap their hands and sway to the rhythm of drums and poetry.

 Arabic literature is ages old and features both poetry and prose written in the Arabic language.
 The Qur'an, regarded as the best piece of Arabic literature by many, has helped shape Arabic culture and literature over the years.
 The Islamic Golden Age was the time when the Arabic literature flourished but it continues to have a great impact in the modern world today.

-Saudi Arabia is also famous for its art and craft.
+Saudi Arabia is also famous amongst Arab and Islam countries for its art and craft.
 The gold and silver jewelry and handicrafts of the country are praised across the world.
 The kiswah is a traditional handicraft of the country that is a black cloth with the Quranic verses embroidered with threads of gold and silver.
 It is made in Mecca and replaced each year in the Ka’ba, Mecca’s sacred shrine.
 Pottery, leather goods, wood carving, and handicrafts in copper and brass are also famous craft forms of Saudi Arabia.
 Since Islam forbids the display of the human body in art, the work of Saudi artists mainly concentrates on abstract and geometric shapes.
 Calligraphy is an important sacred art of the Saudis.

 The cuisine of Saudi Arabia is similar to that of the neighboring nations of the Middle East, Africa, and Turkey.
 Pork is considered impure in Islam and thus consumption of it is banned in the country.
 Halal Islamic dietary laws are followed while slaughtering animals for meat.
 The khūzī, a stuffed lamb dish is regarded as the traditional national dish of Saudi Arabia.
 Another popular dish is the shāwarmā that features flat bread wrapped marinated and grilled meat.
-Kebabs are also a delicacy of the Saudi Arabian cuisine.
+Kebabs are also a delicacy of Saudi Arabian cuisine.
 A rice dish served with shrimp or fish called machbūs is also consumed as a delectable dish.
 Dates and fresh fruit are also commonly served.

 As the consumption of alcohol is forbidden by Islam, Saudi Arabian law prohibits the sale of alcohol.
 Coffee and tea are popular beverages served to guests invited to homes in the country.
 A yogurt drink called laban, camel milk and buttermilk are also popular beverages.